 “Besides my public advices to you in God’s House, your conferences can witness for me, that I have taken some pains, (and, if God continue my health, I resolve to take much more) in the duty of private Inspection, and ministerial Conference with you, in your own Houses, in order to your preparation for that Venerable Ordinance of the Lord’s Supper, which, to the great scandal of our most Holy Religion, is so shamefully neglected by multitudes of persons professing Christianity, of all persuasions among us, exhorting you also to set up Religion and the Worship of God in your private Families, that God may dwell where you dwell… In great charity therefore to those of you who want such a help as this, and are willing to make use of it, I put this small book into your hands which I entreat you to accept, both as an instance of my duty, and as a Monitor of your own.”

-Going on to his chapter on Family Religion, Burkitt explains the universal obligation of men to worship God constantly, perhaps suggesting something of a universal priesthood, but especially true under the Gospel dispensation where a Liberty is contained therein which doesn’t bind us to whitewashed Temples:
+Going on to his chapter about Family Religion, Burkitt explains the universal obligation of men to worship God constantly, perhaps suggesting something of a universal priesthood, but especially true under the Gospel dispensation where a Liberty is contained therein which doesn’t bind us to whitewashed Temples:

 “All the creatures are servants, but Man only is a Priest unto God, they obey their Maker, he only worships him.
 This worship under the Law, was limited to a particular place, to wit, the Tabernacle and the Temple.
 But under the Gospel, Almighty God has declared thy it is his Will, that Men pray every where, lifting up pure Hands, without wrath and doubting.
 Almighty God therefore not only allows Christians the Liberty, but enjoins them the duty of worshiping him with their household.
 And accordingly we find, that religious householders have in all ages constantly and conscientiously performed this Duty.”